 - Heel lifts reduce stress on the Achilles tendon thus relieving pain at the back of heels.

-- “Donut” shaped shoe inserts take pressure off plantar spurs.
+- “Donut” shaped shoe inserts take the pressure off plantar spurs.

 - If it’s very large it may require surgical removal.

 Homoeopathy offers effective and permanent cure by taking care of the deranged metabolism.
-Medicine like Calcarea Fluor, Ammonium Mur, Ruta, Aranea, Rhus Tox, Aurum Met and Mezereum to name a few, work specifically on the heel to reduce inflammation of the bony tissue and tendons, prevent further enlargement of the spur and even its eventual dissolution in some cases if given in early stages.
-Though radiological cure may not be possible in all cases still homoeopathy is a highly recommended line of treatment.
+Medicine like Calcarea Fluor, Ammonium Mur, Ruta, Aranea Diadema, Rhus Tox, Ledum Pal, Aurum Met, Thuja and Mezereum to name a few, work specifically on the heel to reduce inflammation of the bony tissue and tendons, prevent further enlargement of the spur and even its eventual dissolution in some cases if given in early stages.
+Though radiological cure may not be possible in all cases, still homoeopathy is a highly recommended line of treatment.

 So if you suffer from recurrent heel pain, do not ignore it and see your homoeopath at once.